 In order to complete the emissions tests, the 2015, 2025, 2035, and 2040 transportation networks must first be defined.
-DRCOG's Fiscally Constrained 2040 RTP specifies financially constrained highway and transit system improvements and resulting networks to be completed by the year 2040.
-The 2012-2017 TIP identifies funding to complete a number of regionally significant projects on the designated regional roadway and rapid transit system that are also contained in the Fiscally Constrained 2040 RTP, listed below:
+DRCOG's 2040 Fiscally Constrained RTP specifies financially constrained highway and transit system improvements and resulting networks to be completed by the year 2040.
+The 2016-2021 TIP identifies funding to complete a number of regionally significant projects on the designated regional roadway and rapid transit system that are also contained in the 2040 Fiscally Constrained RTP, listed below:

-- US-85 from Cook Ranch Road to Meadows Parkway: widen roadway to four lanes. - I-25 from US-36 to 120th Avenue: add two HOT lanes. - I-25 from RidgeGate Pkwy to County Line South Ramps: widen roadway to 8 lanes. - Gold Line, Denver Union Station to Ward Road: new light rail, stations, park-n-Rides. - I-225 Corridor, Parker Road to Smith Road: new light rail, stations, parking. - Northwest Rail, Denver Union Station to Westminster (71st Ave Station): new rail, stations, parking. - East Corridor, Denver Union Station to Denver International Airport: new rail, stations, and park-n-Rides. - 120th Avenue Connection over US-36: build new six lane road. - I-25 from Santa Fe to Alameda: interchange reconstruction. - US-36 from the Table Mesa Park-n-Ride to the I-25 Express Lanes: add two HOT lanes, enhancements for bus rapid transit (BRT). - I-225 from Parker Road to Mississippi Avenue: widen roadway to six lanes.
+- US-85 from Cook Ranch Road to Meadows Parkway: widen roadway to four lanes. - I-25 from US-36 to 120th Avenue: add two HOT lanes. - I-25 from RidgeGate Pkwy to County Line Road South Ramps: widen roadway to 8 lanes. - Gold Line, Denver Union Station to Ward Road: new rail, stations, park-n-Rides. - I-225 Corridor, Parker Road to Smith Road: new rail, stations, parking. - Northwest Rail, Denver Union Station to Westminster (71st Ave Station): new rail, stations, parking. - East Corridor, Denver Union Station to Denver International Airport: new rail, stations, and park-n-Rides. - 120th Avenue Connection over US-36: build new six lane road. - I-25 from Santa Fe to Alameda: interchange reconstruction. - US-36 from the Table Mesa Park-n-Ride to the I-25 Express Lanes: add two HOT lanes, enhancements for bus rapid transit (BRT). - I-225 from Parker Road to Mississippi Avenue: widen roadway to six lanes.

-The 2012-2017 TIP also includes many other projects that will help to reduce emissions associated with ozone:
+The also includes many other projects that will help to reduce emissions associated with ozone: